 The definition of hospice care

 Hospice care is a service that is available to people at the end of their lives.
 Despite notions that hospice is only for people with cancer, one can be admitted into hospice care for dementia, heart disease, stroke, HIV, liver disease, pulmonary disease and more.
 What makes hospice confusing is that the eligibility for hospice varies for each disease.
-“Debility” which is used to describe general decline can also be used as a diagnosis for hospice care.
 If you sense that your loved one is declining and losing quality of life, it never hurts to call your local hospice and ask questions.

 I was running with a friend a few months back and on this long run, I asked my friend what he thought hospice was.
 Interestingly enough, my friend assumed that it was care for a person in their last days/hours or hours.
 Hospice is not meant for the last days.
 If you can say that you wouldn’t be surprised if your loved one passed away within six months or less, hospice is definitely a possibility.
 When someone you know has frequent hospitalizations, experiences falls and noticeable physical decline/quality of life, you really should look into hospice care.
 Just as if you would go to a podiatrist if you had flat feet (raising my hand!), if someone is nearing the end of life, you want to look to the hospice professionals.
 They are the experts in keeping people comfortable and have a lot of experience in walking individuals and their families through a scary and difficult time.